-We’re traveling to some of the driest gardens on earth–from Australia to Texas to Greece–to round up 11 eco-friendly landscape design tips that won’t force you to sacrifice style to save water:
+We’re traveling to some of the driest gardens on earth–from Australia to Texas to Greece–to round up 11 eco-friendly landscape design tips that won’t force you to sacrifice style to save water.
+From shrubs and plants that need little water to clever hardscape hacks:

-Above: Texas landscape architect Christine Ten Eyck designed an outdoor dining space with gravel underfoot.
+Texas landscape architect Christine Ten Eyck designed an outdoor dining space with gravel underfoot.
 The neutral color blends with natural surroundings.
 It’s a permeable paving material that feels good to walk on–and it captures groundwater.
-Photograph by Terrence Moore courtesy of Christine Ten Eyck.

 In Texas, architect professor John G. Fairey started work on his seven-acre Peckerwood garden four decades ago.
 For more, see A Texas Garden Where the Rare and Endangered Flourish.